 Even though foreigners who make a subsequent application have the right to be counselled and assisted at any stage of the procedure by a representative of NGOs, Romanian or foreign, the projects funded by the national AMIF programme do not cover counselling and assistance for these applicants, as they are not considered to be asylum seekers.
 CNRR representatives provide counselling and assistance on a voluntary basis.
 Under the project funded by UNHCR, JRS may also provide counselling and assistance to persons who apply for subsequent application and may appoint an attorney if it is a case that might lead to a practice-altering decision.

-Giurgiu: the director of the regional centre stated that only 1 subsequent application was made in 2020, which was rejected.
+Giurgiu: the director of the regional centre stated that only five subsequent applications were made in 2022 and all were rejected.

 Article 88(1) b) Asylum Act.